ConvertKit/developers-documentation/source/includes/_overview.md

 ### Responses

-When an API call succeeds, the API will return a 200 or 201 HTTP response and a JSON response body.
+When an API call succeeds, the API will return a 200 or 201 HTTP response and a JSON response body unless otherwise noted.

 If there's some error, the API will return an HTTP response in the 400 or 500 range and a response body indicating what the error was.
 For example: